Brickowskis/spring-boot-101/04-unit-testing/README.md

 	}
 }
 ```
+Run the test.
+It should pass.
 This test validates the spring context loads successfully.

+### Testing JPA Functionality

 Add the following test `io.candyjar.repository.DataJpaExampleTest`